SQream/sqream_docs/guides/operations/setup/recommended_pre-installation_configurations.rst

       $ kernel.core_pattern = /<tmp/core_dumps>/core-%e-%s-%u-%g-%p-%t
       $ fs.suid_dumpable = 2

+..
-**Comment - leave a note that the user can choose his correct location of the folder.**
+	 **Comment: - leave a note that the user can choose his correct location of the folder.**

 3. To apply the changes without rebooting the server, run: